 If you would like to receive information about cleanup efforts, please email email@example.com and you will be emailed cleanup dates, times, and meeting locations.

 Stop Oregon Litter and Vandalism (SOLVE) sponsors cleanup events each Spring (Earth Day) and Fall (National Public Lands Day) which include both trash clean up and blackberry removal.
-The fall event scheduled for September 26, 2020 has been canceled.
+The fall event is scheduled for September 24, 2022.
 More information can be found at Bear Creek Stewards.
-There are multiple check in stations along the Greenway from Ashland to Central Point.
+There are eight check in stations along the Greenway from Ashland to Central Point.